 While driving in the winter, be aware of your surroundings, try not to use cruise control, and signal ahead of time.

-One should also avoid tailgating — and no, we don’t mean the kind that occurs before football games over food and beverages.
+Always avoid tailgating, if possible.
 Since it can take longer to stop on a slippery road, driving too close behind other vehicles can be dangerous.